kokkos/kokkos-core-wiki/docs/source/building.md

 ````
 which activates the OpenMP backend.
 All the options controlling device backends, options, architectures, and third-party libraries (TPLs) are given in [CMake Keywords](../keywords).

+## Advanced Build Options

+Kokkos allows projects to specify if they want Kokkos to set the `CXX` compiler in a way that allows the build system to work independent of the used backend.
+This is controlled via the options `Kokkos_GLOBAL_COMPILATION` and  `Kokkos_FORCE_COMPILER_LAUNCHER` described in the [CMake Keywords](../keywords).
+Additionally there are minimal working examples in the `example` folder.

 ## Known Issues<a name="KnownIssues"></a>